In the Historic Center of Mexico City

 You will see people walking around dressed as Catrina.

-In shops, you can see decorations of Catrina.
+In shops, you can see the decorations of Catrina.

-Map of Zócalo in the Historic Center of Mexico City
+The Zócalo is located in the Historic Center in Mexico City, Mexico.

 Coco is a Disney Pixar animated movie about the Day of the Dead.
 In Spanish, it's known as Dia de Los Muertos.